Q: What is dyslexia?

 If your child is struggling in school and showing signs of dyslexia, he may have a vision problem.
 For a proper diagnosis, schedule an eye exam for a comprehensive evaluation of your child’s visual skills.

-Scheduling an eye exam is the first step to improving your child’s visual skills and reducing the effects of dyslexia.
+Schedule an eye exam and take the first step to improve your child’s visual skills and reducing the effects of dyslexia.

 Vision Therapy for Dyslexia: Success Stories »